-On April 28, 2006, the Company's board of directors declared a regular quarterly cash dividend of \$0.15 per share of common stock payable on June 9, 2006, to shareholders of record as of the close of business on May 16, 2006.
+On October 26, 2006, the Company's board of directors declared a regular quarterly cash dividend of \$0.15 per share of common stock payable on December 8, 2006, to shareholders of record as of the close of business on November 16, 2006.
+The conversion rates related to the Company's 3.75% convertible senior notes and 2.875% convertible senior notes are expected to increase as a result of such dividend.